hashicorp/hcp-terraform-operator/docs/agentpool.md

 # `AgentPool`

-`AgentPool` controller allows managing [Terraform Cloud Agent Pools](https://developer.hashicorp.com/terraform/cloud-docs/agents/agent-pools) and [Terraform Cloud Agent Tokens](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens#agent-api-tokens) via Kubernetes Custom Resources.
+`AgentPool` controller allows managing [Terraform Cloud Agent Pools](https://developer.hashicorp.com/terraform/cloud-docs/agents/agent-pools), [Terraform Cloud Agent Tokens](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens#agent-api-tokens) and can perform TFC agent scaling.
 The Kubernetes CR acts as a single source of truth.
 It means that all Agent Pool changes made outside of the CR will be returned to the state specified in the CR.

 ## Agent Pool Custom Resorce